We’ve done a lot of listening and had great input to the review so far.

 Here are some of the main sources we’ve drawn on to inform the panel’s thinking and develop their vision for the Australian public service in 2030.

-The review has received more than 700 submissions both public and private, take a look at the published submissions.
+The review has received more than 700 submissions and browse the ones that chose to be published.

 Workshops around the country